 In Cohen's proposed smart city wheel (Fig. 2) are indicators for which the current compilation of smart city ratings.
 These indicators are designed to reflect how a smart city has an impact on the quality of services provided to citizens, on the work of government bodies and business activities.
-Proceeding from what has been said above, it should be assumed that citizens are the fourth and main stakeholder in what should be a smart city, and therefore give it a definition, the main meaning of which can reflect not only the level of services received by citizens, but their participation in processes, aimed at the development of the city, as an interacting party in the system of decision-making for the development of the city: power-business science (technology) - community (citizens, public organizations).
+Proceeding from what has been said above, it should be assumed that citizens are the fourth and main stakeholder in what should be a smart city, and therefore give it a definition, the main meaning of which can reflect not only the level of services received by citizens, but their participation in processes, aimed at the development of the city; power-business science (technology) - community (citizens, public organizations).

 Fig. 2.
-The smart city wheel presented by Boyd Cohen Source: SCW.
-2013
+The smart city wheel presented by Boyd Cohen Source: SCW, 2013